A few of our favorite camping slippers in their happy place. Photo: Steve Andrews/The Inertia

 Cons: A bit roomy, reducing performance potential

 Olukai’s Kīpuka Hulu Slippers are some of the coziest slippers we’ve tried.
 A soft shearling lining makes these slippers a joy to put on, and a wider fit means your toes are free to wiggle as they please.
 A collapsible heel is par for the course.
 The slippers also simply look great, coming in four different shades of premium leather.
 That being said, they were a bit roomy, reducing the potential for more physical use.
-That said, the sole, a nice grippy rubber, certainly stands up to outdoors abuse.
+That said, the sole, a nice grippy rubber, certainly stands up to outdoor abuse.

 Olukai also sent us a pair of their Mahana Slippers, which are made with a cotton upper and terrycloth lining for a bit more all-season breathability, as well as a narrower fit, improving performance potential.
 They’re not as cozy as the Kipuka Hulu’s but they are certainly a more versatile option from the legendary footwear brand.